openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``insane.bbclass``
 ==================

-The ``insane`` class adds a step to the package generation process so that output quality assurance checks are generated by the OpenEmbedded build system.
+The :ref:`insane <ref-classes-insane>` class adds a step to the package generation process so that output quality assurance checks are generated by the OpenEmbedded build system.
 A range of checks are performed that check the build's output for common problems that show up during runtime.
 Distribution